Yangqy-16/MomeDTA/preprocess/README.md

       - ... (see above)
     - `splits/`
       - ... (see above)
+    - `drug_graphs.pkl`
+    - `prot_graphs.pkl`
   - `<dataset2>/`
     - ...
   - ...

-You can also modify these and change the corresponding paths in our programs.
+You can also modify these and change the corresponding paths in our code.